AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 1. Which industry raised the most funds?
 2. Which company raised the most funds and which industry is it part of?
-3. What percent does this leading company make up of it industries overall funds raised?
+3. What percent does this leading company make up of it industries total funds raised?
 4. Did this leading company layoff a smaller percent of there employees compared to other companies?
 5. Throughout the companies, is there a correlation between layoffs and funds raised?
 6. What are the top 5 companies and industries with the most layoffs per year?